Establishing Stability in Your Supply Chain Manufacturing Process

 Understand how your custom part manufacturers build your parts

 When a supply chain partner like a contract manufacturer (CM) makes custom parts, a manufacturer generally needs to invest time to get the supplier up and running and make sure the CM will make custom parts correctly.
 Verifying that a vendor is doing well and that it still values the business relationship is important.

 Regardless of the vendor’s status, make sure that you have complete documentation for the parts it builds in case you need to add another vendor.
 Also, understand the actual process used to build your parts.
 If you are unaware of certain steps in building a part, that may keep another supplier from ramping up successfully.

 Check on the supply situation

 Check on the last few builds and look for trends that could have an impact on your business.
 Did any part pricing or lead times change?
 Have deliveries been on time, late, or early?
 Has quality been consistent?
 Hints of problems generally appear long before serious disaster strikes.
-If something seems not quite right, note areas of concern, validate existence of a problem, and find a solution before the situation becomes critical.
+If something seems not quite right, note any areas of concern, validate the existence of problems, and find a solution before the situation becomes critical.

 Step 2: Evaluate your sourcing relationships